Hill shines in debut as Twins blank Cardinals | Sports-Games

 Rich Hill pitched five shutout innings in his Minnesota debut, and Eddie Rosario homered as the Twins completed a two-game sweep of the St. Louis Cardinals with a 3-0 victory on Wednesday night in Minneapolis.
 Hill, pitching for the first time since undergoing elbow surgery in October, allowed just two singles and a walk while striking out two.
 He didn't permit a runner to reach second base before turning the game over to the bullpen.

 Tyler Duffey, who struck out the side, Sergio Romo, Tyler Clippard and Taylor Rogers each pitched a scoreless inning of relief for the Twins.
-Rogers, who had 30 saves in 2019, picking up his first of the season as Minnesota extended its winning streak to three.
+Rogers, who had 30 saves in 2019, picked up his first of the season as Minnesota extended its winning streak to three.
 Hill (1-0), at 40 years and 140 days, became the oldest Twin to start a game since Bartolo Colon, then 44, in 2017.
-He struck out two and threw 68 pitches, 41 for strikes.
+He threw 68 pitches, 41 for strikes.

 St. Louis' Daniel Ponce de Leon (0-1) gave up three runs on two hits and three walks over 3 2/3 innings.
 Ponce de Leon, a substitute starter for Miles Mikolas, who was scratched Tuesday with a season-ending flexor tendon injury in his right arm that will require surgery, struck out eight and also hit a batter.
 Minnesota took a 1-0 lead in the first inning when Luis Arraez walked and scored on Nelson Cruz's two-out line double into the gap in right-center.